-Fig. 12.4 (a): Graph of forward and reverse reaction rates versus time for conversion of N2O4 to NO,
+Fig. 12.4 (a) : Graph of forward and reverse reaction rates versus time for conversion of NO, to N_0O_4

-Fig. 12.4 (b): Changes in reaction rates during a reversible reaction attaining a chemical equilibrium.
-(Forward rate represented by upper curve in blue and reverse reaction rate lower curve in yellow)
+Fig. 12.4 (b): Changes in reaction rates during a reversible reaction developing a chemical equilibrium.
+(Forward rate represented by upper curve in red and reverse reaction rate lower curve in blue)

-For any reversible reaction in a closed system the rate of forward reaction is high in the beginning, while the rate of reverse reaction is very slow.
-As the forward reaction proceeds and products accumulate, rate of forward reaction slows down while rate of reverse reaction increases.
+For any reversible reaction in a closed system whenever the opposing reactions (forward and reaction) are occurring at different rates, the forward reaction will gradually become slower and the reverse reaction will become faster.
 Finally the rates become equal and equilibrium is established.

-12.4 Law of mass action and equilibrium constant: The chemical equilibrium is mathematically described in terms of what is called the equilibrium constant (K_c).
-We noted earlier that an equilibrium state is attained when the rate of the forward and reverse reactions become equal (refer Fig.
+12.4 Law of mass action and equilibrium constant: The chemical equilibrium is mathematically described in terms of what is called the equilibrium constant (\mathbf{K}{c}).
+We noted earlier that an equilibrium state is attained when the rate of the forward and reverse reactions become equal (refer Fig. 12.4).

-12.4.1 Rate of chemical reaction : As any reaction proceeds the concentration of the reactants decreases and the concentration of the products increases.
+12.4.1 Rate of chemical reaction: As any reaction proceeds the concentration of the reactants decreases and the concentration of the products increases.
 The rate of reaction thus can be determined by measuring the extent to which the concentration of a reactant decreases in the given time interval, or extent to which the concentration of a product increases in the given time interval.
 Mathematically, the rate of reaction is expressed as: